-Between 2000 and 2009, an average of 50 murders per year were perpetrated in the state, but from 2010, at the beginning of the administration of former PRI governor Mario Anguiano (2009-2015), things changed.
+According to state authorities, the emergence of self-defense in Michoacan to combat the Knights Templar caused the criminal organization to mobilize to Colima, which brought to these lands an upsurge in violence.
+Between 2000 and 2009, an average of 50 murders per year was perpetrated in the state, but from 2010, at the beginning of the administration of former PRI governor Mario Anguiano (2009-2015), things changed.

+His government was under suspicion of having links to drug trafficking.
+Despite the fact that before taking office, Anguiano Moreno failed a questionnaire (accompanied by a lie detector) in which he was asked questions about whether he had any kind of relationship with drug traffickers, he took office.
 It was during his six-year term that the violence in Colima broke out.
 In addition, at the end of his government, Anguiano Moreno was accused of diverting more than 2,000 million pesos from the public purse.
 Shortly thereafter he was fined 45 million pesos and disqualified for 23 years from public office.

 The descent into hell

 In 2010, former Governor Silverio Cavazos Ceballos was assassinated while walking his dog outside his home in the Jardines de Vistahermosa neighborhood.
 According to data from the U.S. Department of Public Safety, 93 intentional homicides were committed that year; in 2011, 165; in 2012, 287.
 Although in 2013 and 2014 there was a drop in the number of murders, in 2015 a new upturn began.